 All advanced degree recipients are given the opportunity to complete an exit survey that gathers information about the graduate school experience.
 You will receive a link to the survey approximately one month after the term ends and your degree is officially conferred.
 The results are completely confidential and are very important in helping us improve all aspects of graduate education at OSU.
 Thank you in advance for completing this important questionnaire.

-To answer questions regarding copyright law, contact Copyright Specialist Michael Boock, Department Head Valley Library - 541-737-9155, or see the library's page on copyright and your thesis.
+To answer questions regarding copyright law, contact Michael Broock, Associate Professor, Valley Library, at 541-737-9155, or see the library's page on copyright, fair use, permissions, and authors’ rights.

-In the US, if you have created an original document, it is automatically copyrighted for the period of your lifetime plus seventy years.
+In the US, if you have created an original document that is not a work for hire, it is automatically copyrighted for the period of your lifetime plus seventy years.
 Formal notice or registration is not necessary; nevertheless, you should include a copyright page (see figure 5) in your document to alert readers that you are the copyright owner and that you acknowledge your legal rights.
 You may wish to register your copyright, though this step is optional.
-Certificate of Registration establishes public record of your document, its copyright and your name and address.
-Students who choose to register the copyright personally should contact the Library of Congress, U.S. Copyright Office, 101 Independence Ave, S.E.
-Washington, D.C.
-20559-6000 or register your copyright online.
+Certificate of Registration establishes public record of your document, its copyright, and your name and address.
+Students who choose to register their copyright may do so online through the Copyright Office.

 Ethical research practice requires you to avoid: